adamgiegel/Idea-Connector/README.md

 I would like to implement Auth for the login page.

 ### Built With:
-React,
+- React
-Carousel Library,
+- Carousel Library
-Materialize,
+- Materialize
-Ruby on Rails
+- Ruby on Rails

 Link to Demo...https://youtu.be/0F3H-KJTDOU